The Master Guide to Choosing the Best Shampoo For a Pomeranian Dog

 If you own a Pom, you know the “Post-Bath Zoomies.”
 After a bath, a Pomeranian feels lighter and often experiences a burst of energy.
 However, you also know the dread of seeing a mat behind the ears.

-I’ve found that the way a Pom reacts to their shampoo is a great indicator of their overall stress levels.
+I have found that the way a Pom reacts to their shampoo is a great indicator of their overall stress levels.
 A shampoo with too much synthetic fragrance can overwhelm their sensitive nose, leading to frantic rubbing against the carpet after the bath.
 The best shampoo for a Pomeranian dog should leave a very faint, clean scent, rather than a heavy “perfume” smell.
+If your dog is rolling on the floor right after the bath, that is not excitement.
+That is an attempt to remove an overpowering odor.

 Advanced Grooming Techniques: The 3-Step Saturation Method